 Start on DAY ONE of your course: Effective studying tips # 1

-Don't wait until a test or exam rolls around for you to start ingraining the information in your brain.
+Don't wait until a test or exam to start ingraining the information in your brain.
 Start on day one.
 What I mean by that is this dedicate 20-30 minutes each day to:

-- Reviewing all new information within 24 hours of initial exposure so that it is refreshed in your mind before you tackle the following day's classes;
+- Review all new information within 24 hours of initial exposure so that it is refreshed in your mind before you tackle the following day's classes;

-- Previewing the following class's content beforehand so that you have a high-level view of what you're going to be learning to prime your brain for learning in class; and
+- Preview the following class's content beforehand so that you have a high-level view of what you're going to be learning to prime your brain for learning in class; and

-- Coming back to the harder concepts so that you work them out and deeply ingrain them as they arise, thereby saving you the stress of confronting them all at once when an exam is around the corner.
+- Return to the harder concepts so that you work them out and deeply ingrain them as they arise, thereby saving you the stress of confronting them all at once when an exam is around the corner.

-If you devote time every day (depending on how content-heavy your course is), reviewing what you've covered previously and preparing for the next class, you will arrive at your exams completely fluent in your subject.
+If you devote time every day to reviewing what you've covered previously and preparing for the next class, you will arrive at your exams completely fluent in your subject.
 You’ll have done the hard work of understanding, learning, and remembering the information.

 How amazing will that feel?